Pearl Lowe

-Pearl Lowe (born Pearl Samantha Davis; 7 April 1970) is an English fashion and textiles designer, and former singer-songwriter.
+Pearl Lowe (born Pearl Samantha Lowe; 7 April 1970) is an English fashion and textiles designer and former singer-songwriter.

 Career

 Music

 Lowe was the vocalist of mid-1990s indie bands Powder and Lodger, which she fronted after a brief period at LAMDA, and as a solo-artist under the name Pearl.

-Textile and Interior Design
+Textile and interior design

 Lowe is known for her love of vintage interiors and fashion.
 In 2001, she launched 'Pearl Lowe', her signature range of lace curtains and cushions.
 In 2006, Lowe moved to Somerset where she began designing her own bespoke handmade dresses and childrenswear that were sold to Liberty and The Cross in London.
 She has also designed capsule ranges for the High Street retailer, Peacocks.
 Alongside her textiles work, Lowe also designed interiors for many private clients.

 In 2017, she launched a collection of bespoke dresses for women through the Pearl Lowe website.
 Lowe's womenswear collection follows on from the Petite Pearl Lowe luxury dress up collection of vintage inspired costumes.
 The range is circus inspired and is aimed at young girls and sold through retailers, Harrods and Selfridges.